William Heirens: Sidney Sherman investigation

 Another notable false lead was that of Sidney Sherman, a recently discharged Marine who had served in World War II.
-Police had found blonde hairs in the back of the Degnan apartment building, and nearby was a wire that authorities suspected could have been used as a garrote to strangle Suzanne Degnan.
-Near that was a handkerchief the police suspected might have been used as a gag to keep Suzanne quiet.
-On the handkerchief was a laundry mark name: S. Sherman.
+Police had found blond hairs in the back of the Degnan apartment building and nearby was a wire that authorities suspected could have been used as a garrote to strangle Suzanne Degnan.
+Near that was a handkerchief that the police suspected might have been used as a gag to keep Degnan quiet.
+On the handkerchief was a laundry-mark name: S. Sherman.
 The police hoped that perhaps the killer had erred in leaving it behind.
 They searched military records and discovered that a Sidney Sherman lived at the Hyde Park YMCA.
-The police went to question Sherman but discovered that he had vacated the residence without checking out and quit his job without picking up his last paycheck.
+The police sought him for questioning but discovered that he had vacated the residence without notice and had quit his job without collecting his final paycheck.

-A nationwide manhunt ensued.
-Sherman was found four days later in Toledo, Ohio.
-He explained under interrogation that he had eloped with his girlfriend and denied that the handkerchief was his.
-He was administered a polygraph test, which he passed, and was later cleared.
-The handkerchief's real owner, Airman Seymour Sherman of New York City, was eventually found.
-He had been out of the country when Suzanne Degnan was murdered.
-He had no idea how it could possibly have ended up in Chicago and the presence of the handkerchief was determined to be a coincidence.
+A nationwide manhunt ensued and Sherman was found four days later in Toledo, Ohio.
+He denied ownership of the handkerchief and explained under interrogation that he had eloped with his girlfriend.
+Sherman passed a polygraph test and was later cleared.
+The handkerchief's true owner, Seymour Sherman of New York City, was eventually found.
+He had been abroad when Degnan was murdered and did not know why the handkerchief was found in Chicago.
+The presence of the handkerchief was determined to be a coincidence.

 Ransom calls

 After Suzanne Degnan's disappearance, the Degnan residence received phone calls demanding ransom.
-A local boy, Theodore Campbell, later said that another local teenager, Vincent Costello, had killed Suzanne Degnan.

-Costello, who lived a few blocks from the Degnans, had been convicted of armed robbery at age 16 and sent to reform school.
-Campbell said that Costello admitted to kidnapping and killing Suzanne Degnan, and had told him (Campbell) to make the calls to the Degnans.
+Local boy Theodore Campbell later said that another local teenager, Vincent Costello, had killed Degnan.
+Costello, who lived several blocks from the Degnans, had been convicted of armed robbery at age 16 and sent to reform school.
+Campbell said that Costello admitted to kidnapping and killing Degnan and had told him to place the phone calls to the Degnans.
 Costello was arrested, but polygraph tests indicated that neither Campbell nor Costello had knowledge of the murder.

 Lack of progress

-In February 1946, Suzanne Degnan's arms were found by sewer workers about a half mile from her home after her remains had already been interred.
-By April, some 370 suspects had been questioned and cleared.

-By this time, the press was taking an increasingly critical tone as to how the police were handling the Degnan investigation.
+By April 1946, 370 suspects had been questioned and cleared.
+By this time, the press was taking an increasingly critical tone toward the police's investigation into the Degnan murder.